-The following null hypothesis were formulated for the study:
+The following null hypotheses were formulated for the study:

-- 1. There is no significant difference on the level of administrative effectiveness between the male and female principals in secondary schools in Akwa Ibom State. - 2.
-There is no significant influence of age on the administrative effectiveness of secondary school principals in Akwa Ibom State.
+1. There is no significant difference on the level of administrative effectiveness between male and female Principals in secondary schools in Akwa Ibom State.

+2. There is no significant influence of age on the administrative effectiveness of secondary school Principals in Akwa Ibom State.